Oenoanda

-The ruins of the city lie on a high isolated site west of the modern village İncealiler in the Fethiye district of Muğla Province, Turkey, which partly overlies the ancient site.
+The ruins of the city lie on a highly isolated site west of the modern village İncealiler in the Fethiye district of Muğla Province, Turkey, which partly overlies the ancient site.

 The place name suggests that it was known for viticulture.

 History

 The early history of the settlement is obscure, in spite of an exploratory survey carried out, with permission of the Turkish authorities, by the British Institute at Ankara (BIAA) in 1974–76.

+Late Bronze Age

 The city was known as Wiyanawanda by the Hittites.
-It means "rich in vines/wine" or "land of the wine".
+It means "rich in vines/wine" or semantically "land of the wine".
 During the Bronze Age it was a part of the Lukka lands which corresponds to Lycia from classical antiquity.

+Classical Age

 It seems that Oenoanda became a colony of Termessos about 200-190 BC and was also called Termessos Minor (or Termessos i pros Oinoanda).
 Oenoanda was the most southerly of the Kibyran Tetrapolis, formed in the 2nd c.
 BC (Hellenistic Period), with Bubon, Balbura, and Kibyra which was dissolved by L. Licinius Murena in 84 BC, whereupon Oenoanda became part of the Lycian League, as its inscriptions abundantly demonstrate.

 Diogenes, a rich and influential citizen of Oenoanda, had a summary of the philosophy of Epicurus carved onto a portico wall of the stoa showing the inhabitants the road to happiness.
 The inscription is one of the most important sources for the philosophical school of Epicurus and sets out his teachings on physics, epistemology, and ethics.
 It was originally about 25,000 words and 80 m long and filled 260 m2 of wall space.
 The inscription has been assigned on epigraphic grounds to the Hadrianic period, 117–138.
 The stoa was dismantled in the second half of the third century to extend the defensive wall.

 It was occupied into the Byzantine period when a fortress and churches were built.

 Oenoanda is a titular see of the Roman Catholic Church.